ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 # 4) Which police services are responsible for the most killings?
 There are 74 police services listed in the dataset, of which 10 are responsible for 75% of all police killings.
 The RCMP are the federal police and serve as the provincial police in eight provinces and the territories.
-They are the deadliest police serive in Canada.
+They are the deadliest police sericve in Canada.
 Large municipal police departments and provincial police are responsible for the majority of the rest police killings.

 ### Deadliest Police Departments in Canada